mike-north/ember-octane-workshop/notes/13-creating-templates-and-routes.md

 +   }
 ```

-In the code shown above, the `model` hook does something similar to what the `model` hook in `team` route did; that is, it will return an object from the array of objects that we defined earlier in the [`teams`](../app/routes/teams.js) route.
+In the code shown above, the `model` hook does something similar to what the `model` hook in the `team` route did; that is, it will return an object from the array of objects that we defined earlier in the [`teams`](../app/routes/teams.js) route.
 The object that will be returned will be the one whose `id` property matches the `channelId` specified in the url for this `channel` route.

-## Displaying Static Data in templates
+## Displaying Static Data in Templates

 We have now configured routes to return hard coded static data from their respective `model` hooks.
 Now let's start creating the templates, so that we can display the data returned from the routes.